Screening & Self-Awareness

 Practicing Breast and Ovarian Self-Awareness means understanding more than just signs and symptoms—it’s your family history, monitoring any changes in your body, and understanding how lifestyle decisions may affect your health.

 Everybody’s breasts are different – different sizes, shapes, and with various types of lumps that may come and go.
 What’s standard for you may not be your friend’s “normal.”
 Get to know the normal look and feel of your breasts by checking in with your body regularly.
-Look at and touch your breast tissue from multiple angles with varying pressure to feel both the deep and surface layers, from the interior by your ribs to just below the skin.
+Look at and touch your breast tissue from multiple angles with varying pressure to feel both the deep and surface layers.
 Don’t forget that your breast tissue extends up your collarbone, around to your armpits, and into your breastbone.

 If you notice any of these symptoms that persist or worsen for 2-3 weeks, see your doctor: